techie66/CanSerialPC/README.md

 # CanSerial

+# !!!
+This is old obsolete software!
+Since Mar 13, 2021 Klipper has native CAN bus support !!!

 Serial port emulation over CAN bus.
 Working on Raspberry Pi with MCP2515 module or other linux cansock compatible adapters.
 Main goal - emulate serial port to use tiny external modules together with